Powerlearnproject/se-day1-assignment-kiplaaalex/README.md

 Software engineering is a process of coming up with a software

 Identify and describe at least three key milestones in the evolution of software engineering.
+1.strucured programming-of 1970 this one improved code clarity,development and maintenance 2.object oriented-of 1980 this one emphasize on modularity,reusabilty and abstraction 3.agile methodologies of 2000- focuses on iterative, collaborative, flexibible development pocess to adapt changes

 List and briefly explain the phases of the Software Development Life Cycle.
+1. Requirement Analysis: Define project goals and gather requirements.
+2. Planning: Create a project plan with timelines and resources.
+3. Design: Outline the software architecture and design components.
+4. Implementation: Write the code following the design.
+5. Testing: Test the software to identify and fix issues.
+6. Deployment: Release the software to the production environment.
+7. Maintenance: Monitor and update the software as needed.
+8. Review and Feedback: Collect feedback and improve the process.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.